Rahul-Raviprasad/Performance-in-JavaScript/README.md

 Many times there is repetitive data in calls.
 Maybe because of how the backend is organized.
 So say on a social media site, your profile fetches some data, then a timeline items gets another data but also contains data already present and on and on.

+### AJAX vs Web Sockets
+For the same stuff generally AJAX is a little bit more heavier.

 ## Tools to analyze performance

 1. https://developers.google.com/speed/